Teeter inversion Tables 2022 Reviews (The FitSpine Series)

 First, we wanted to know:

-Here’s the answer in one word:
+Here’s the answer in three words:

-Safety is a major concern when choosing an inversion table.
-Just imagine the type of injuries you can get from using an unsafe inversion table, or using it the wrong way (more on that below).
+Just imagine the type of injuries you can get from using an unsafe inversion table or a cheap second-hand one.

 How Much Do Teeter Inversion Tables Cost?

-The price range for the FitSpine series is $299 to $499 with free shipping, a 5-year warranty, and a 60-day trial – when you buy from the official site.
 The price depends mainly on extra features that contribute to the comfort level of the user while inverting.
-Otherwise, all Teeter models support the same weight and have the same basic and durable design.
+Otherwise, all Teeter models support the same weight (300 pounds) and have the same sturdy and durable design.

 Teeter FitSpine Inversion Tables – Which Model is Best?